beemobot/cafe/milk/README.md

 ##

-Milk is the module for handling message archival, and raid logs on Beemo, it can serve as either or both a scalable writer to the database for raids and message archives, or an open, and scalable web server for the public to read logs from.
+Milk is the module for handling raid logs on Beemo, it can serve as either or both a scalable writer to the database for raids, or an open, and scalable web server for the public to read logs from.

 ### 📦 Setup